ArvindSubramaniam/Explicit-Connection-Sensitivity-Pruning-and-Quantization/README.md

 # Pruning Module

 # Reference:
-A. SNIP Paper implementation: "https://github.com/mil-ad/snip"<br/> (This is not the official implementation, but its the one we referred)
+A. SNIP Paper implementation: "https://github.com/mil-ad/snip" (This is not the official implementation, but its the one we referred)<br/>
 B. Even though referenced implementation is done from scratch.<br/>
 C. Done Layerwise and global pruning.<br/>